-OneCare offers four types of Income Secure Cover, which all offer a different level of protection for different premiums.
+OneCare offers three types of Income Secure Cover which offer a different level of protection for different premiums.
+You should talk to your financial adviser about which of these covers best suits the life insured's occupation and financial responsibilities.

-Income Secure Standard - provides core income protection for those who want to feel secure that they can meet their bills if they are unable to work due to illness or injury.
+Income Secure Standard - provides core income protection for those who want to feel secure they can meet their bills if they are unable to work due to illness or injury.
 This is the most affordable cover in our range.

-Income Secure Comprehensive - extends on the Standard Cover by offering additional benefits to assist with expenses incurred as a result of illness or injury such as special care, rehabilitation and child care assistance.
+Income Secure Comprehensive - extends on Income Secure Standard by offering additional benefits to assist with expenses incurred as a result of illness or injury such as special care, rehabilitation and child care assistance.